pts/pts-nasm-fullprog/README.txt

   Shortest output program (which just exits) is 1 byte.

 * fullprog_dosexe.inc.nasm: DOS 8086 (16-bit) .exe file.
 It implements the
-  small memory modle, maximum size of code is ~64 KiB, maximum size of data + stack is ~64 KiB.
+  small memory model, maximum size of code is ~64 KiB, maximum size of data + stack is ~64 KiB.
 Shortest output program (which just exits) is 31 bytes.
 (The same program would be >=64 bytes with OpenWatcom if ss, ds and sp were to be set up properly.)